mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 If a mod does not have a public GitHub, you might want to consider contacting the mod developer.
 They might be happy to accept translations directly from the community and integrate them into their mod.

 ### New Translation Mod
 If a mod developer can't be contacted or doesn't want to deal with translations, a last resort is making a new mod that contains the translations for the mod.
 This approach is less convenient for users and more work for the translators, but it is an option.
-(Another option is a resource pack, but that option doesn't currently work.)
+(In the future, we plan to support localizations in resource packs.)

 # Localization Template Files
 The first step to localizing a mod is to obtain the localization files.
 These files have the file extension `.hjson` and can be edited in any normal text editor.